Flight Cancellation Compensation

 Which Flights Are Covered by EU261?

-The EU Regulation 261/2004 applies to all flights departing from an airport in the European Union and to all flights arriving at an airport in the European Union if they are operated by an airline based in the EU.
+The EU Regulation 261/2004 applies to any scheduled flight departing from an airport in the European Union, as well as to scheduled flights arriving at an EU airport if they are operated by an EU airline.
+Air passenger rights are protected under this regulation, ensuring compensation and assistance in cases such as denied boarding, delays, or cancellations.
 In addition, these rules also apply to airlines from Iceland, Norway, and Switzerland.

 See the table below to learn more: